Pianobook

 Developed by alber2000, this really well put together synth-based VI showcases a selection of known and appreciated vintage tones.
 There are 6 sound banks in hand for you to pick from, and they’re all labeled from A to F respectively, offering a total of 64 instruments and presets.

-Unlike the original hardware, one can only select a single preset at a time, as there is no internal functionality that’d allow the player to merge the varying sounds or layer them creatively – unless you do it in your DAW seperately.
+Unlike the original hardware, one can only select a single preset at a time, as there is no internal functionality that’d allow the player to merge the varying sounds or layer them creatively – unless you do it in your DAW separately.

 A good portion of these presets are quite iconic in the realm of vintage synthesizers.
 You have classic sounds that are similar in style to those popularized by the legendary Yamaha DX7, Moog and the also notable and famous Wurlitzer electric piano.
 Other featured sounds are primarily orchestral-oriented, and they include synthesized strings, brass, winds and different organs.